Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Experiments

 \section{Experiments}

-In this section, we evaluate the DS$^3$M with several datasets.
-We first consider a simulated 1-d time series whose true dynamic follows a nonlinear switching state space model and a simulated 10-d time series based on the Lorenz attractor.
-We further applied the DS$^3$M to several real-world datasets covering a variety of applications such as health care, transportation, energy, econometrics.
-Both simulations and real data analysis demonstrate that the DS$^3$M captures the switching regimes well and achieves competitive prediction accuracy compared with several state-of-the-art methods, including GRU, SRNN \citep{fraccaro2016sequential}, DSARF \citep{farnoosh2020deep} and SNLDS \citep{dong2020collapsed}.
-Specifically, SRNN can be considered as our model without discrete latent variables.
-DSARF and SNLDS are the two recently proposed nonlinear dynamic latent variable models for time series which have both continuous and discrete latent variables.
-DSARF has been shown to outperform several models such as rSLDS, SLDS, BTMF, TRMF and RKN for time series forecasting, while SNLDS has shown to better at time series segmentation compared with rSLDS, SVAE, KVAE and CompILE.
-Thus, we omit the comparison with the other models and present DSARF and SNLDS only.
-For fair comparison, we select the same datasets used in the original paper of DSARF and SNLDS when applicable.
-The implementation is done with their official codes.
-Details of the hyperparameters are provided in the Appendix.
+In this section, we evaluate DS$^3$M through various experiments.
+We first consider a simulated 1-dimensional (1-d) time series whose true dynamics follow a nonlinear switching state space model, as well as a simulated 10-dimensional (10-d) time series based on the Lorenz attractor.
+Furthermore, we apply DS$^3$M to several real-world datasets spanning diverse applications, such as health care, transportation, energy, and econometrics.
+Both simulations and real data analyses demonstrate that DS$^3$M effectively captures switching regimes and achieves competitive predictive accuracy when compared with several state-of-the-art methods, including SRNN, GRU, DSARF, and SNLDS.
+Specifically, SRNN can be considered our model without discrete latent variables.
+DSARF and SNLDS are two nonlinear dynamic latent variable models for time series that incorporate both continuous and discrete latent variables.
+DSARF's superior performance over models like rSLDS and SLDS in time series forecasting with similar datasets has been demonstrated \citep{farnoosh2020deep}.
+Hence, we omit the comparison of SLDS and rSLDS in the subsequent analysis.
+To ensure a fair comparison, we select the same datasets and employ the official codes of DSARF and SNLDS.
+Further details about hyperparameters are provided in the supplementary material.
+For a fair comparison, we select the same data sets and use the official codes of DSARF and SNLDS.
+Details of the hyperparameters are provided in the supplementary material.